Home > Australia Blog >

 Do Brazilian citizens need a Visitor Visa for Australia?

-If you are a Brazilian citizen planning a trip to Australia for leisure and tourism purposes, you have to obtain a valid Australian Visitor Visa to enter the country.
+If you are a Brazilian citizen planning a trip to Australia for leisure and tourism purposes, you have to apply for a valid Australian Visitor Visa to enter the country.

 However, there are also other types of visas that Brazilian citizens can apply for, including: